g-male/darin-portfolio/content/capturing/editorial/gang-box-for-knock-twice-akihabara.md

 postyear: "2023"
 contentdesc: editorial
 ---
-Shot and edited in Akihabara for the Knock Twice by Gangbox collection, 2023.
+Shot and edited for the Knock Twice by Gangbox collection.
+Akihabara, Tokyo.

+Models: Fumiya, Naho, and Miho.